 Actor-director Dai Liren [Leon Dai] pops up as the brother-in-law of Zhang’s character and briefly gives the film some spine; a much later scene of a colourful policeman (cleverly played by Tuo Zonghua) who comes by asking some loaded questions generates a genuine tension; and for Taiwan movie buffs, director Chen Yuxun (Tropical Fish 热带鱼, 1995; Zone Pro Site 总铺师, 2013) is in a couple of scenes as a dour doctor.
 But Soul would be much less than it even is without the casting of 70-year-old action veteran Wang Yu 王羽 [Jimmy Wang] – now enjoying an Indian Summer in his long career, with juicy roles in Wu Xia 武侠, 2011, and The Guillotines 血滴子, 2012 – as the orchid-growing father who’s quietly loonier than anyone else on screen.
 With hardly a change in facial expression, Wang summons up a whole range of emotions (sadness, paternal love, madness) that sustains interest when the film is basically just ticking over.

-The other star of the movie is Japanese d.p.
-Nakashima Nagao 中岛长雄 (The Fourth Portrait), whose widescreen photography of the mist-wreathed hills, dark woods and naked light bulbs creates a fine stage for the film that Soul could have been with a less elusive script.
+The other star of the movie is the photography by director Zhong himself – under his usual Japanese alias Nakashima Nagao 中岛长雄 (The Fourth Portrait) – whose widescreen photography of the mist-wreathed hills, dark woods and naked light bulbs creates a fine stage for the film that Soul could have been with a less elusive script.
 Zhong’s regular editor, Luo Shijing 罗时璟, does a neat job with the material at hand.
 The Chinese title is more descriptive than the English one, meaning both “Lost Soul(s)” and “Out of One’s Wits”.

 Presented by 3 NG Film (TW), Taipei Post (TW), Arrow Film Production (TW).
 Produced by Cream Film Production (TW).

 Script: Zhong Menghong.
-Photography: Nakashima Nagao.
+Photography: Nakashima Nagao [Zhong Menghong].
 Editing: Luo Shijing.
 Music: Zeng Siming.
 Art direction: Zhao Sihao.
 Styling: Xu Liwen.
 Sound: Du Duzhi, Guo Liqi.

 Cast: Wang Yu [Jimmy Wang] (Old Wang), Zhang Xiaoquan [Joseph Chang] (Chuan, Old Wang’s son), Liang Hequn (Xiaowu, policeman), Chen Xiangqi (Xiaoyun, Chuan’s elder sister), Tuo Zonghua (Yang, police constable), Dai Liren [Leon Dai] (Xiaoyun’s husband), Jin Shijie (old man with bamboo basket), Chen Yuxun (Wu, doctor), Huang Jianwei, Na Dou [Lin Youzhi] (Chuan’s workmates), Wu Pengfeng (police constable), Wen Biqian (emergency-room doctor), Zhang Shihui (Chuan’s workmate), Zeng Boren (sanitarium worker), Wen Xsia (singer).